Diksha942/Deep_Learning_P2/README.md

 ## 📁 Files

 - `DL_project2.ipynb` – Main notebook to fine-tune and evaluate the model
-- `submission.csv` – Sample output file with predictions on unlabelled data
+- `submission_85_9.csv` – Sample output file with predictions on unlabelled data
 - `test_unlabelled.pkl` – (Not included) Expected test file to make final predictions on

 ---